Serbia at a loss to stop population decline

 But critics say efforts have been ad hoc at best.

-In the central Serbian municipality of Jagodina, larger-than-life mayor Dragan 'Palma' Markovic organized matchmaking parties and a five-day holiday in Greece for bachelors and unmarried women over the age of 38.
+In the central Serbian municipality of Jagodina, larger-than-life mayor Dragan 'Palma' Markovic organised matchmaking parties and a five-day holiday in Greece for bachelors and unmarried women over the age of 38.

 Jagodina has 301 more people than in 2002, but it's the exception.